l2dy-sonarcloud/MacThrottle/README.md

 1. Download the latest `.dmg` from [Releases](https://github.com/angristan/MacThrottle/releases)
 2. Drag `MacThrottle.app` to your Applications folder
 3. Right-click the app → "Open" → "Open" (required for unsigned apps)
-4. Click "Install Helper..." in the menu bar dropdown
-5. Enter your admin password to install the monitoring daemon

 ### Option 2: Build Locally